Medically reviewed on June 18, 2018

-Darunavir is a protease (PRO-tee-ayz) inhibitor antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Darunavir is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.
 Cobicistat reduces the action of enzymes in your liver that break down certain antiviral medicines.
 This allows the antiviral medicines to be used more safely and effectively at lower doses.

-Cobicistat and darunavir is a combination medicine given together with other antiviral medicines to treat human immunodeficiency virus (HIV) in adults.
-HIV is the virus that causes acquired immunodeficiency syndrome (AIDS).
+Cobicistat and darunavir is a combination medicine given with other medicines to treat human immunodeficiency virus (HIV) in adults, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 This medicine is not a cure for HIV or AIDS.

 Cobicistat and darunavir may also be used for purposes not listed in this medication guide.

-Call your doctor at once if you have signs of a serious side effect--upper stomach pain, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes), little or no urinating, swelling in your feet or ankles, feeling tired or short of breath, fever, swelling in your face or tongue, skin pain, or a skin rash that spreads and causes blistering and peeling.
+Call your doctor at once if you have signs of a serious side effect--upper stomach pain, vomiting, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes), fever, tiredness, eye redness, muscle or joint pain, skin sores, or a skin rash with blistering.

 You should not take this medicine if you are allergic to cobicistat or darunavir.

-Some medicines can interact with cobicistat and darunavir and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Some medicines can cause unwanted or dangerous effects when used with cobicistat and darunavir.
+Your doctor may change your treatment plan if you also use:

 a bleeding or blood clotting disorder such as hemophilia;